Syn By Design

 • Instrumented the definition and ratification of two organization-wide RFCs: one for accessibility and one that forces development teams to keep pace with critical JavaScript library major releases

-• Developed and instructed multiple in-house, multi-day developer training sessions on accessibility, advanced React patterns, UI testing best practices, and bundlers
+• Developed and instructed multiple in-house, multi-day developer training sessions on accessibility, advanced React patterns, UI testing best practices, and bundler technology

-• Architect of Print Designer UI library; optimized for mobile experiences via custom build scripts supporting tree shaking, small CSS modules, and flexibility via components and custom hooks
+• Architect of DIY Editor UI library; optimized for mobile experiences via custom build scripts supporting tree shaking, small CSS modules, and flexibility via components and custom hooks

 • Led re-architecture of Vista's Website Builder, dramatically expanding the tool's customer-facing capabilities and flexibility